Procurement Glossary

 Product group strategy in a nutshell:

 A material group strategy is a systematic approach to the categorization and strategic management of procurement goods according to their characteristics and importance for the company.
-It enables purchasing to take a differentiated approach to supplier selection, negotiation and inventory management for different material groups.
+It enables Procurement to take a differentiated approach to supplier selection, negotiation and inventory management for different material groups.

 Example: An automotive manufacturer classifies its 2,500 supplier parts into 12 main product groups and develops a multi-supplier strategy with at least three qualified suppliers per component for critical A-parts such as battery systems (annual volume: EUR 50 million).